metantonio/azure-data-engineer/prep_exam.md

 - [ ] an activity

      - **A trigger is needed to initiate a pipeline run**.
 Control flow is an activity that implements processing logic.
 Activities are tasks within a pipeline that cannot trigger the pipeline.
 A sink represents a target in a data flow but does not provide trigger capability.

+18. You are developing an **Apache Spark pipeline** to ***transform data from a source to a target***.

+    You need to filter the data in a column named **Category** where the category is cars.

+    Which command should you run?

+- [x] df.select("ProductName", "ListPrice").where((df["Category"] == "Cars"))
+- [ ] df.select("ProductName", "ListPrice") | where((df["Category"] == "Cars"))
+- [ ] df.select("ProductName", "ListPrice").where((df["Category"] -eq "Cars"))
+- [ ] df.select("ProductName", "ListPrice") | where((df["Category"] -eq "Cars"))

+     - The correct format of the ``where`` statement is putting ``.where`` after the select statement on Python (is a method).

+19. You have a database named **DB1** and a data warehouse named **DW1**.

+    You need to ensure that all changes to **DB1** are stored in **DW1**.The solution must capture the new value and the existing value and ***store each value as a new record***.

+    What should you include in the solution?

+- [x] change data capture
+- [ ] change tracking
+- [ ] merge replication
+- [ ] transactional replication

+     - ***Change data capture*** captures every change to the data and presents the new values as a new row in the tables.

+20. You have a database named DB1 and a data warehouse named DW1.

+    You need to ensure that all changes to DB1 are stored in DW1.
+The solution must meet the following requirements:

+     - Identify each row that has changed.
+     - Minimize the performance impact on the source system.

+    What should you include in the solution?

+- [ ] change data capture
+- [x] change tracking
+- [ ] merge replication
+- [ ] transactional replication

+     - Change tracking captures the fact that a row was changed without tracking the data that was changed.
+Change tracking requires less server resources than change data capture.

+21. You have a database named DB1 and a data warehouse named DW1.

+    You need to ensure that all changes to DB1 are stored in DW1.
+The solution must meet the following requirements:

+     - Identify that a row has changed, but not the final value of the row.
+     - Minimize the performance impact on the source system.

+    What should you include in the solution?

+- [ ] change data capture
+- [x] change tracking
+- [ ] merge replication
+- [ ] snapshot replication

+     - Change tracking captures the fact that a row was changed without tracking the data that was changed.
+Change tracking requires fewer server resources than change data capture.

+22. You have an Azure subscription that contains an Azure Stream Analytics solution.

+    You need to write a query that calculates the average rainfall per hour.
+The solution must segment the data stream into a contiguous **series of fixed-size**, **non-overlapping** time segments.

+    Which windowing function should you use?

+- [ ] collect
+- [ ] sliding
+- [x] tumbling
+- [ ] VARP

+     - Sliding windows generate events for points in time when the content of the window actually changes.
+Events in hopping and sliding windows can belong to more than one window result set. ***Tumbling window functions segment a data stream into a contiguous series of fixed-size, non-overlapping time segments.
+Events cannot belong to more than one tumbling window***.
+VARP and collect are aggregated functions, not windowing.

+23. You use an Azure Databricks pipeline to process a stateful streaming operation.

+    You need to reduce the amount of state data to improve latency during a long-running steaming operation.

+    What should you use in the streaming DataFrame?

+- [ ] a partition
+- [ ] a tumbling window
+- [x] a watermark
+- [ ] RocksDB state management

+     - **Watermarks interact with output modes** to control when data is written to the sink.
+Because watermarks reduce the total amount of state information to be processed, effective use of watermarks is essential for efficient stateful streaming throughput. **Partitions are useful to improve performance but not to reduce state information**.
+A tumbling window segments a data stream into a contiguous series of fixed-size time segments.
+RocksDB state management helps debug job slowness.

+24. You have 500 IoT devices and an Azure subscription.

+    You plan to build a data pipeline that will process real-time data from the devices.

+    You need to ensure that the devices can send messages to the subscription.

+    What should you deploy?

+- [x] an Azure event hub
+- [ ] an Azure Storage account
+- [ ] an Azure Stream Analytics workspace

+     - To send real-time data from IoT devices to an Azure subscription, the messages are received by an event hub.